-The main part of my role entails visiting various fire stations and delivering a developed version of my intervention.
+The main part of my role entailed visiting various fire stations and delivering a developed version of my intervention.

-This involves group-based nutrition education, assessment of nutritional status, and individual nutrition consultations for firefighters as well as other more sedentary departments within the London Fire Brigade.
-This enables the delivery of a personalised nutrition approach which is resulting in significantly improved dietary behaviour, improved body composition (loss of body fat) and improved mood.
-Overall, the intervention programme is being very well received by staff of all levels in all areas of the workforce.
+This involved group-based nutrition education, assessment of nutritional status, and individual nutrition consultations for firefighters as well as other more sedentary departments within the London Fire Brigade.
+This enabled the delivery of a personalised nutrition approach which resulted in significantly improved dietary behaviour, improved body composition (loss of body fat) and improved mood.
+Overall, the intervention programme was very well received by staff of all levels in all areas of the workforce.

-I am also currently piloting fire station kitchen-based cookery workshops for groups of mess-managers (firefighters who purchase and cook for their watch / team).
-This entails me demonstrating practical methods of putting nutrition theory into practice.
-This too is pioneering work and is being very well received by mess-managers.
+I also piloted fire station kitchen-based cookery workshops for groups of mess-managers (firefighters who purchase and cook for their watch / team).
+This entailed me demonstrating practical methods of putting nutrition theory into practice.
+This too was pioneering work and was very well received by mess-managers.

 The work I did whilst studying at London Met is the foundation of everything I currently do within my professional role.
 I now fully appreciate how well the Human Nutrition MSc course has been structured.
 I have drawn upon knowledge and skills learned in every single module, from Advanced Metabolic Nutrition to Sports Nutrition to Obesity Policy and Public Health.

 The biggest help was obviously the dissertation work which developed a role for myself as a full-time nutritionist for firefighters.
 I think it's fair to say that, alongside my PhD which is an extrapolation of my MSc dissertation, I am proud to be one of the leading experts on firefighter nutrition.

 If you could change one thing about firefighters’ current diets, what would it be?